 At the lease sale stage there are no impacts.
 Impacts (both direct and indirect) would occur when the lease is developed.
 The potential impacts would be analyzed on a site-specific basis prior to oil and gas development and during the APD stage of development.
-Furthermore, the NSO stipulations attached to the lease parcels would prevent any threat of INNS impacts to the lands within the parcels.

-Direct impacts would occur during oil and gas development, which would occur on lands adjacent to the parcels due to the NSO stipulation.
+Direct impacts would occur during oil and gas development.
 Impacts associated with oil and gas development to INNS would include surface disturbance and creating vectors for dispersal.
 Surface disturbance from drill site development could create suitable site conditions for the introduction of INNS.
 Vectors create invasive weed seed movement from vehicles and equipment to sites which were not previously infested.

 Indirect impacts associated with oil and gas development would include ecological site alterations as a result from the spread of INNS.
 If appropriate management techniques do not occur and these invasive species becomes established, they could alter the plant community, which would then affect wildlife habitat and upland health.